huangc/WGvarSNP/README.md

 6. Find main outputs in ${WORK_DIR}/data.

 ## Notes:
-1. The workflow default to run a test case using 10% reads from rice cultivar ZHENGSHAN97 against reference Japponica Chr10.
+1. The workflow default to run a test case using 10% reads from rice cultivar ZHENGSHAN97 against reference rice Japponica Chr10.
 2. PREREQ.sh submits a job to index ref genome.
 Make sure the job is done before proceeding to the next step.
 3. If x2-qsub encounter an error message of "Bad input: mis-encoded base qualities", you need to turn on option "-fixMisencodedQuals" in step #6 Realign Target and step #7 Indel Realigner of the qsub script located in ${WORK_DIR}/run.
 Turning on this option universally, however, would run the risk of having another error "Bad input: while fixing mis-encoded base qualities we encountered a read that was correctly encoded".